Brief

 of the historical presidents of "Firn"

-- on 15 January, A. Kaasik and his daughter Triin Kaasik ascend (as participants of an international expedition)
+- on 15 January, A. Kaasik and his daughter Triin Kaasik ascend (being participants of an international expedition)

 Vinson Massif